In Tunisia's tourist heartland, anxious wait after attack

 President Beji Caid Essebsi has ordered the army to protect major cities and more than 20 people have been arrested since the attack.

-Security forces at the scene shot dead two gunmen who they said had been trained by jihadis in neighboring Libya, where chaos has allowed Islamic State affiliates to grow.
+Security forces at the scene shot dead two gunmen who they said had been trained by jihadis in neighbouring Libya, where chaos has allowed Islamic State affiliates to grow.

 But another is still on the loose and some of more than 3,000 Tunisians to join Islamist militant groups in Iraq and Syria have returned home, raising fears of more attacks.